Edey dominates, Purdue beats Ohio State in Big Ten semis

+“There’s kind of like a point halfway through the first half when one of our coaches, P.J.
+(Thompson), kind of came up to me, this is just one of those days you’ve got to get 30” he said.
+“So I just kind of stuck with it.
+I executed the game plan.
+I just tried my best to score the ball every time I touched it.”

-The Boilermakers (28-5) started to take control late in the first half and cruised into the conference final for the second straight year.
-They will meet the winner of semifinal matchup between No. 19 Indiana and Penn State on Sunday.
+The top-seeded Boilermakers (28-5) started to take control late in the first half and cruised into the conference final for the second straight year.
+They will meet Penn State — a 77-73 winner over No. 19 Indiana — on Sunday.

 Purdue is seeking its second tournament title to go with the one it captured in 2009.
 It will try to become the first No. 1 seed to win since 2019.

-Edey, the Big Ten Player of the Year, dominated down low with the Buckeyes in foul trouble and mostly guarding him one on one.
+Edey, the Big Ten Player of the Year, dominated down low with the Buckeyes mostly guarding him one on one.

+“There’s legendary Hall of Fame coaches that don’t believe in doubling the post because they don’t want to be in rotations and they don’t like the rebound balance,” coach Matt Painter said.
+“But you’ve got to mess with him in some capacity.”

+Ohio State coach Chris Holtmann said the plan actually was to help on Edey.
+It just didn’t work out for a variety of reasons, whether the rotations weren’t quick enough or he caught the ball closer to the basket than the Buckeyes would have liked.

 Brandon Newman scored 15 and Braden Smith added 14 points as the Boilermakers won their fourth in a row.